Click here for SUE DREMANN's favorite PEPPER RECIPES

 The purchase of this seeds or dried pepper below, means that the buyer is aware of these risks, and takes full responsibility for any injuries or medical emergencies.

 Like the Ghost peppers, there is a layer of almost pure capscaisin on the inner walls of this pepper.
 Use a toothpick and scrape the inside of this pepper and get a little bit at the end of the tootpick, and see if that doesn't knock your socks off.
 Up to HS: 144,000 dried.
-PACKET (20 seeds) $25, limited to 10 packets per customer.
+PACKET (25 seeds) $10, One gram (about 200 seeds) $20.

 Scorpion Craig's Deluxe (HS: